d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn.md

 the current and past tokens,
 thus we shift the original sequence by one token as the targets (labels).
-Bengio et al. first proposed
+:citet:`Bengio.Ducharme.Vincent.ea.2003` first proposed
-to use a neural network for language modeling :cite:`Bengio.Ducharme.Vincent.ea.2003`.
+to use a neural network for language modeling.
 In the following we illustrate how RNNs can be used to build a language model.
 Let the minibatch size be one, and the sequence of the text be "machine".
 To simplify training in subsequent sections,